Gamingapple0/KindaProperProjects/README.md

 ----Classical Chess For Anarchists----

- {Chess But without most of the rules}
+ {Chess but without most of the rules}

 Yeah just an excuse to not code a proper chess game lol (Learned: How to detect collision of 2 divs, how to generate html elements almost completely from Java Script)